The Ultimate Guide to SLI/SLO

 - Check the progress of measures to improve SLO

-- Share knowledge and clarify questions about SLOs within your team
+- Sharing knowledge and clarifying questions about SLOs within the team

-Specifically, we will look at dashboards such as Grafana and focus on discussing issues where error budgets are being depleted or where burn rates are high.
+Specifically, we will look at dashboards such as Grafana and focus our discussions on areas where error budgets are being depleted or where burn rates are high.

 We also check the progress of improvements to SLOs that were problematic in the previous review.
-Through these discussions, the importance of SLOs can be understood by the entire team, and continuous improvement activities can be promoted to improve the quality of services.
+Through these discussions, the entire team can understand the importance of SLOs and promote continuous improvement activities to improve the quality of services.

-Here we introduce a retrospective template using Wrike.
+Here we introduce a retrospective meeting template using Wrike.

 The important points are as follows: